Say it with flowers? Fresh, local, home grown are the ones we love the best.

 Flowers are often grown in energy intensive hothouses.
 They are then air-freighted to keep them fresh, increasing their carbon footprint.
 Once here, they are usually packaged in non-biodegradable plastic.
 They are then stored in refrigeration units, again costing more carbon.

 Flowers grown in the UK may be one step better, but the majority are again grown in giant energy-hungry greenhouses.
-The cultivation of bulbs such as daffodils can cause massive damage to the soil; lazy cultivation practice often leads to furrows channeling top soil off the fields and into rivers.
+The cultivation of bulbs such as daffodils can cause massive damage to the soil; lazy cultivation practice often leads to furrows channelling top soil off the fields and into rivers.
 Chemicals are used to keep flowers pest and disease free.

 Because flowers have a short shelf life, many will end their days in a skip.
 Waste is a big issue with any kind of perishable goods, and flowers are no exception.